mhhollomon/yalr/docs/thoughts.md

 precedence, then the used terminal cannot already have precedence set, or it will result in an analysis phase error.

-ALso the type of the terminal must match the termset - unless the termset shows void.
+Also the type of the terminal must match the termset - unless the termset shows void.

 ```